henrychulab/henrychulab.github.io/README.md

-# Kording lab page
+# Henry Lab

-This is repository for [Kording lab page](http://kordinglab.com/).
 We use Jekyll to run our Github page.
-We are welcome for other people to contribute to our site not just lab members.
-Feel free to fork and pull-request!
+This page is adopted and customized from [Kording lab page](http://kordinglab.com/).

 ## Run the page locally using Jekyll